MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * the character "\\" followed by any allowed character, except a decimal digit, represents the subsequent character's ASCII value.

-Elements in presentation format MAY appear in any order, but keys MUST NOT be repeated.
+SvcParams in presentation format MAY appear in any order, but keys MUST NOT be repeated.

 ## RDATA wire format

 The RDATA for the SVCB RR consists of:

-* a 2 octet field for Priority as an integer in network byte order.
+* a 2 octet field for SvcPriority as an integer in network byte order.
-* the uncompressed, fully-qualified Target, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
+* the uncompressed, fully-qualified TargetName, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
-* the Dictionary, consuming the remainder of the record (so smaller than 65535 octets and constrained by the RDATA and DNS message sizes).
+* the SvcParams, consuming the remainder of the record (so smaller than 65535 octets and constrained by the RDATA and DNS message sizes).

-When the Dictionary is non-empty (Service Mode), it contains a series of key=value pairs, represented as:
+When the list of SvcParams is non-empty (ServiceMode), it contains a series of key=value pairs, represented as:

 * a 2 octet field containing the key as an